psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    CIn CORRELATION ENERGY
    CIn TOTAL ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the labeled configuration interaction level of theory and root.
+   The total electronic energy [Eh] and correlation energy component [Eh] for the labeled configuration interaction level of theory and root.
    *n* is CI order for *n* > 4.

 .. psivar:: CP-CORRECTED 2-BODY INTERACTION ENERGY

-   The interaction energy [H] considering only two-body interactions, computed with counterpoise correction.
+   The interaction energy [Eh] considering only two-body interactions, computed with counterpoise correction.
-   Related variable :psivar:`UNCP-CORRECTED 2-BODY INTERACTION ENERGY <UNCP-CORRECTED2-BODYINTERACTIONENERGY>`.
+   Related variable :psivar:`UNCP-CORRECTED 2-BODY INTERACTION ENERGY`.

    .. math:: E_{\text{IE}} = E_{dimer} - \sum_{monomer}^{n}{E_{monomer}^{\text{CP}}}

 .. psivar:: CURRENT CORRELATION ENERGY

-   The correlation energy [H] corresponding to the :psivar:`CURRENT ENERGY <CURRENTENERGY>` variable.
+   The correlation energy [Eh] corresponding to the :psivar:`CURRENT ENERGY` variable.

 .. psivar:: CURRENT ENERGY

-   The total electronic energy [H] of the most recent stage of a calculation (frequently overwritten).
+   The total electronic energy [Eh] of the most recent stage of a calculation (frequently overwritten).
 This is the quantity tracked by the geometry optimizer.

 .. psivar:: CURRENT REFERENCE ENERGY

-   The total electronic energy [H] of the reference stage corresponding to the :psivar:`CURRENT ENERGY <CURRENTENERGY>` variable.
+   The total electronic energy [Eh] of the reference stage corresponding to the :psivar:`CURRENT ENERGY` variable.

+.. psivar:: CURRENT DIPOLE

+   The total dipole [e a0] of the most recent stage of a calculation (frequently overwritten), (3,).

+.. psivar:: CURRENT GRADIENT

+   The total electronic gradient [E_h/a0] of the most recent stage of a calculation (frequently overwritten).
+This is the quantity tracked by the geometry optimizer, ({nat}, 3).

+.. psivar:: CURRENT DIPOLE GRADIENT

+   The derivative of the dipole with respect to nuclear perturbations [E_h a0/u] = [(e a0/a0)^2/u] as a degree-of-freedom by dipole component array, (3 * {nat}, 3).

+.. psivar:: CURRENT HESSIAN

+   The total electronic Hessian [E_h/a0/a0] of the most recent stage of a calculation, (3 * {nat}, 3 * {nat}).

+.. psivar:: CUSTOM SCS-MP2 TOTAL ENERGY
+   CUSTOM SCS-MP2 CORRELATION ENERGY

+   Changeable quantities based on options.
+   The total electronic energy [Eh] and correlation energy component [Eh] for the MP2-like method formed by any reweighting of :psivar:`MP2 DOUBLES ENERGY` for opposite-spin and same-spin contributions, with any singles carried along.
+   Depending on weights, may equal any of MP2, SCS-MP2, SCS(N)-MP2, etc. quantities.
+   Contrast with :psivar:`SCS-MP2 TOTAL ENERGY`.

 .. psivar:: db_name DATABASE MEAN ABSOLUTE DEVIATION